 Jesus makes all things new, including our fickle hearts.
-There is no shortcut to renewal; it’s a process that takes time, a lifetime really – meeting Jesus is no one-day-affair.
-He leaves a lasting impression.
-When He renews our mindset we start to see things from the Lord’s perspective.
+There is no shortcut to renewal; it’s a process that takes time, a lifetime really – a change of heart is no one-day-affair.
+Jesus leaves a lasting impression.
+When He renews us we see things from a different point of view.
+We begin to embrace the Lord’s perspective.
 Salvation is many things; it is also an eye-opening experience.

 The Trinity loves.
 The Holy Spirit loves Jesus and the Father, the Father loves the Son and the Holy Spirit, and Jesus loves the Father and the Holy Spirit.
 The Trinity sticks together.